FRRouting/frr/doc/OSPF-SR.rst

 * MPLS table are not flush at startup.
 Thus, restarting zebra process is mandatory to remove old MPLS entries in the data plane after a crash of ospfd daemon
-* Due to a bug in OSPF Opaque, LSA are not flood when enable Segment Routing through CLI once OSPFd started.
-You must configure Segment Routing within configuration file before launching OSPFd
 * With NO Penultimate Hop Popping, it is not possible to express a Segment Path with an Adjacency SID due to the impossibility for the Linux Kernel to perform double POP instruction.